Dalry, North Ayrshire: Dalry Witch

-Industrial History
+Industrial history

 Various manufacturing existed in the parish relating to cotton and carpet yarn with silk and harness weaving, in which both men and women were employed.
 A significant number of women were occupied in sewing and embroidering, mainly for the Glasgow and Paisley manufacturers.
 The dressing and spinning of flax to some extent was also done in the area.

 The opening of numerous limeworks, and a number of coal pits from the 1840s, wholly changed the character of the parish of Dalry.
 It became an increasingly industrial area peppered with mines to provide the ore and coal to fuel the blast furnaces at the various iron works.

-The Dalry DSM factory railway sidings.
+The Dalry DSM-Firmenich factory railway sidings.

 DSM Dalry, Vitamin C and B5 factory.

 The town lies on the Ayrshire Coast Line and once was a busier junction with trains from Kilmarnock and the Dalry and North Johnstone Line joining the line here.
 The railway station at Dalry opened in March 1840 as part of the Glasgow, Paisley, Kilmarnock and Ayr Railway.
 The station at Dalry Junction opened in April 1843 with the line to Kilmarnock via Crosshouse, subsequently closing in January 1860 with the interchange transferred to Dalry railway station.
 The line to Kilmarnock remained open with local services ceasing in 1955, with occasional long-distance passenger services remaining.
 The line closed in 1973, following the electrification of the WCML.
 The closure of the Dalry and North Johnstone Line to passengers in 1966 and through freight in 1971, and steel freight traffic to Kilbirnie in 1977.
 Dalry station retained four platforms until rebuilding of the station and associated overbridge as part of the electrification of the Ayrshire Coast line during the early 1980s.

 Maps and information of the time indicate a rail line from Blair iron works to the main line.
 This development of large iron works and the mining of ore and coal further increased the housing stock and population in and around the area.
 The suburb of Blair for example developed around one such ironworks.
 Numerous bings next to these excavations in the area are still evident to this day.

 Morning and evening daily stage coaches passed through Dalry on the routes between Glasgow and various coastal destinations.

 The "Fair Trader" coach stopped at the Crown Inn and the "Herald" coach at the King's Arms, neither ran on Sundays.
 There were also several public houses, which had accommodation for travellers.

 An old Lime kiln at Flashwood.